Below are the most frequently asked questions about our adoption process. Please contact us if you require any further information

 Dogs from Romania are ready for collection on the weekend from several kennels in the UK.
 Flights from Cyprus vary and adopters can collect their new pets from the Animal Reception Centre from Heathrow or Gatwick.

 Team K-9 Angels will make all the arrangements for you to make the process as seamless as possible.

 Q: Where are you based?

-Our registered office is in South Wales.
+Our registered office is in London.
 Some of our dogs for adoption are in kennels, others are in foster homes either in the UK or abroad.

 Q: Can we meet the dog before we adopt?

 You are welcome to meet the doggies that are waiting for forever homes in kennels or in UK foster, prior to adoption.

 Q: Do the dogs have to go into quarantine and for how long?